Home

 The planned PhD projects are designed to improve image guided diagnosis and therapies and, therefore, patient care.
 The curriculum offers lectures and courses in basic and medical sciences in order to improve the mutual understanding of medical and basic scientists.
 Each PhD student is, therefore, supervised by a medical and a basic scientist.
 Scientists with a background in medical and basic sciences are in high demand, because innovative imaging and interventional procedures are increasingly important.
 This programme supports the education of next-generation scientists with excellent career opportunities in science, patient care and industry.

-It is a joint initiative of the Medical University Innsbruck (MUI), the Leopold-Franzens-University Innsbruck (LFUI) and the „Private Universität für Medizinische Informatik und Technik“ (UMIT).
+It is a joint initiative of the Medical University Innsbruck (MUI), the Leopold-Franzens-University Innsbruck (LFUI) and until summer 2024 the „Private Universität für Medizinische Informatik und Technik“ (UMIT).

-Coordinator: Elke R. Gizewski (Department Radiologie – Wissenschaft – Forschung (tirol-kliniken.at)) Deputy Coordinator: Clemens Decristoforo (Clemens Decristoforo (i-med.ac.at))
+Coordinator: Elke R. Gizewski (University Hospital of Radiology – Wissenschaft – Forschung (tirol-kliniken.at)) Deputy Coordinator: Clemens Decristoforo (Clemens Decristoforo (i-med.ac.at))

 Partners: